-- A copy of the original Form 8609 received from the housing agency and all related Forms 8609-A (or predecessor Schedules A (Form 8609)), Forms 8586, and any Forms 8611, Recapture of Low-Income Housing Credit. - If the maximum applicable credit percentage allocated to the building on line 2 reflects an election under section 42(b)(2)(A)(ii), a copy of the election statement. - If the binding agreement specifying the housing credit dollar amount is contained in a separate document, a copy of the binding agreement. - If the housing credit dollar amount allocated on line 1b reflects an allocation made under section 42(h)(1)(F), a copy of the allocation document.
+- A copy of the original Form 8609 received from the housing agency and all related Forms 8609-A (or predecessor Schedules A (Form 8609)), Forms 8586, and any Forms 8611, Recapture of Low-Income Housing Credit. - If the maximum applicable credit percentage allocated to the building on line 2 reflects an election under section 42(b)(1)[(A)](ii), (or former section 42(b)(2)(A)(ii), for buildings placed in service before July 31, 2008), a copy of the election statement.

+- If the binding agreement specifying the housing credit dollar amount is contained in a separate document, a copy of the binding agreement. - If the housing credit dollar amount allocated on line 1b reflects an allocation made under section 42(h)(1)(E) or section 42(h)(1)(F), a copy of the allocation document.

+Specific Instructions

-Specific Instructions Part I-Allocation of Credit Completed by Housing Credit Agency Only
+Part I-Allocation of Credit

+Completed by Housing Credit Agency Only